Buffalo River Gravel Gran Fondo

 Get ready for a gritty 68-mile adventure through some of the best gravel Central Virginia has to offer.
 With a well-balanced mix of 65% gravel and 35% pavement, this route is a true test of legs and spirit—highlighted by the legendary Alhambra Road climb and the winding beauty of the George Washington National Forest.

-This course isn't made for your featherweight road machine—we recommend 32c tires or wider for ideal comfort and control across the mixed terrain.
+This course isn't designed for your featherweight road machine—we recommend minimum 35c tires or wider for optimal comfort and control across mixed terrain.

-You'll find three fully staffed rest stops along the way to refuel, rehydrate, and recharge.
-The course is well-marked, and SAG support will be available throughout the day for any mechanical issues.
-Please remember: roads are open to traffic, and all riders must obey Virginia traffic laws.
+There are three fully staffed rest stops along the route where you can refuel, rehydrate, and recharge.
+The course is clearly marked, and SAG support will be available throughout the day to assist with any mechanical issues.
+Please remember that the roads are open to traffic, and all riders must adhere to Virginia traffic laws.

-Though it’s not a traditional race, a little friendly competition never hurts.
-Riders looking to test their mettle can compete for the Buffalo Skull—awarded to the top male and female riders with the lowest combined time across four Strava KOM/QOM segments.
-To be eligible, just join our free Strava club and make sure you’re recorded on each segment.
+While this event isn’t a traditional race, a little friendly competition can be fun.
+Riders who want to test their skills can compete for the Buffalo Skull, awarded to the top male and female riders with the lowest combined time across four Strava KOM/QOM segments.
+To be eligible, simply join our free Strava club and ensure your times are recorded for each segment.
 Let the gravel fly!

 GPS Downloadable Routes